Klosmi/html-basics/JS-basic.md

     radius : 1,
   };
 ```
-*We use actory or cunstructor function to create the circle object.*
+*We use factory or cunstructor function to create the circle object.*
 *We add teh `draw()` method.*
 ```
 //Factory Function